Custody

 Most parents are able to agree to a parenting plan, either amongst themselves or with the help of a mediator or parenting time evaluator.
 Your plan will define what role each parent will have in making legal custodial decisions as to your children's education, health care, and religious upbringing.
 Your plan will set forth your children's residential schedule, and who is responsible and when for making the day-to-day decisions involving the care of your children.
 It may, in certain circumstances involving concerns over mental health or chemical dependency, place limits or conditions on parenting time.
 Your plan will also set forth a schedule for dividing holiday and vacation time with your children.

-Parenting plans can be designed to anticipate the multitudes of potential issues which may arise in the future relative to co-parenting of children, including possible disputes over holidays, birthdays, school events, extracurricular activities, vacations, illness, and drop-offs and pickup times and locations.
+Parenting plans can be designed to anticipate the multitudes of potential issues that may arise in the future relative to co-parenting of children, including possible disputes over holidays, birthdays, school events, extracurricular activities, vacations, illness, and drop-offs and pickup times and locations.
 The aim of this language and planning is to head off future disputes before they happen so that children can grow and thrive free from the strife which occurs when parents have such disputes.
+It is crucial to craft a detailed and flexible parenting plan that both considers foreseeable changes as children grow and allows for swift resolution of unforeseen challenges.
+By anticipating potential areas of disagreement, parents can minimize disruption to their children's daily lives and emotional well-being.

 Social Early Neutral Evaluations